-We recommend that you implement this project in C; we find it very straightforward to do so.
+You MUST implement this project in C to help you become familiar with the Berkeley sockets API.
 If you are unfamiliar or rusty with C, read through the documentation linked on the course web page or contact the TAs for help.
 We will offer full language support and help with debugging tools.

-If you decide you would like to implement this or future projects in a language other than C, please contact us beforehand to seek approval.
-This project intends to familiarize you with the Berkeley sockets API, so you must demonstrate that your language provides a sufficiently similar API.
-Linking to a web page containing the relevant language documentation is sufficient.
-You must not use high-level socket wrappers unless you write them yourself; we will tell you which libraries are and which are not acceptable.
-Thus far, we have approved requests for C++ and Scheme (but still contact us if you want to use one of these).
-Note that for the later projects, you will be responsible for finding or writing your own IP and TCP packet headers (these can be included directly from the Linux kernel headers for C students), the TAs will offer limited language support, and your partner for the project must approve of your choice of language.
+You are allowed (and encouraged) to implement future projects in a language other than C, but please contact us beforehand to seek approval for your chosen language.
+When you do so, please link us to a web page containing the documentation for the language's networking library.
+You must not use high-level socket wrappers unless you write them yourself; we will tell you which libraries are and are not acceptable.
+Thus far, we have approved requests for C++, Scheme, Go, and Java (but still contact us if you want to use one of these).
+The TAs will offer limited language support, and your partner for the project must approve of your choice of language.